eToro Cryptocurrency Trading

 - Copy top-performing traders

 - Disclaimer: Virtual currencies are highly volatile.
 Your capital is at risk

 Dogecoin (DOGE) is a decentralised, peer-to-peer cryptocurrency that’s similar to Bitcoin (BTC) and Litecoin (LTC).
-What started out as a joke has grown into one of the most widely traded cryptocurrencies in the world with a market capitalisation of more than $5 billion as of January 2021.
-Here’s our guide to how to buy DOGE.
+What started out as a joke has grown into one of the most widely traded cryptocurrencies in the world with a market capitalisation of more than $70 billion USD as of May, 2021.

 Set up an account with an exchange that supports Dogecoin in three steps.

 Look for an exchange that lists DOGE in one or more currency pairings, and sign up with your email address and a password.

 If your exchange supports Dogecoin you’ll be able to buy DOGE directly with GBP.